 Arkansas's Opportunity Gap

-Over 200 members of the Arkansas OTL Campaign made their way to Little Rock on Wednesday, Feb.
-20th, for an Education Advocacy Day!
-Their goal: show their support for educaiton reforms that provide every student with a fair and substantive opportunity to learn and highlight the progress the state has made in the past decade by implementing sound, research-based policies.
+Over 200 members of the Arkansas OTL Campaign made their way to Little Rock an Education Advocacy Day!
+Their goal: show their support for education reforms that provide every student with a fair and substantive opportunity to learn and highlight the progress the state has made in the past decade by implementing sound, research-based policies.
 Read more here!

 In a powerful op-ed, Bill Kopsky, Executive Director of the Arkansas Public Policy Panel, reflects on the shooting in Charleston, SC, the history of racism in this state, and the work yet to be done to end discrimination in communities across the nation.Read more >

 One of the amazing things about grassroots organizations is how they develop—from genuine community upswell and shared interest in important ideas and values to, hopefully, a political force of empowered citizens.
 Bill Kopsky, the head of the Arkansas Public Policy Panel, talks in a short video about the history of his organization and its own development.Read more >

 A rally at the Arkansas capitol building turned into an impromptu victory party as organizers and supporters received word that the bill they were protesting, House Bill 1733 had been withdrawn from consideration in the legislative session.
 The bill would have transferred control of struggling districts to private organizations and left these districts and the communities they serve without a voice in school reform efforts.Read more >

 Following the landmark Lake View court case in Arkansas over a decade ago, the state has made huge strides in equalizing school funding and trying to give all students access to a great public education – but there's still room for improvement.Read more >